Stop Asking Me Questions

 “You’ll get through this.”

-The obvious lack of even a pretense of creativity tells me the people who make most movies and TV shows don’t care.
+The clear lack of even a pretense of creativity tells me the people who make most movies and TV shows don’t care about their own work.

-This is why people read novels: authors actually do care!
+This is why people read novels.
+It's because authors actually do care!

 Don’t let down your readers.
 You may be their last hope at the end of their day after everything else has gone wrong.
 They want to give you their loyalty.
 Let them have their wish to adore you as you create rich characters who can think for themselves.